DeveloperGY/math3d/docs/C++/functions/quat/to_mat4.md

 ## Description

-Converts an m3::quat to an m3::mat4
+Converts a quaternion to a mat4

 ### Parameters

-`const m3::quat &q`: the specfied m3::quat
+`const m3::quat &q`: the specfied quaternion

 ### Return Value

-`m3::mat4`: The resulting m3::mat4
+`m3::mat4`: The resulting mat4

 ## Example